carguel/chef-cookbook-java/README.md

 This recipe operates in a similar manner to `java::oracle`.

+## oracle_jre_rpm

+This recipes installs the Oracle JRE provided as a RPM.
+It also uses the `alternatives` system on RHEL/Debian families to set the default Java.

 ## windows

 Because there is no easy way to pull the java msi off oracle's site,